 Chlorine can strip the natural oils away from the surface of the hair and scalp, but washing the hair immediately after swimming with haircare containing artichoke leaves will help minimise damage to the follicles.

-Artichoke leaves, a key ingredient in Green People’s Quinoa & Artichoke hair care range, contain an extract that repairs chlorine damage and can help reseal the surface of the hair to reduce porosity.
+Artichoke leaves, a key ingredient in Green People’s Quinoa & Artichoke Shampoo, contain an extract that repairs chlorine damage and can help reseal the surface of the hair to reduce porosity.

 Apply oceans of sun lotion